adly98/autoTSO/docs/DEVELOPMENT.md

 2. **Automatic Versioning**: CI/CD automatically updates `auto.version` in the JavaScript file to match the tag
 3. **Update Mechanism**: Users receive updates through GitHub Releases API (not raw file URLs)

+**Migration Note**: For backward compatibility, the first release(s) will include a generated `version.json` file to allow existing users on the old update system to migrate to the new code.
+This can be removed once all users have updated (typically after 1-2 releases).

 ### Creating a Release

 **Prerequisites:**